Smoky Mediterranean Chickpea Soup with Roasted Red Peppers

 • Build the rest of the soup: Add the roasted red pepper paste to the pot, and stir to combine over medium heat.
 Saute for about 3 – 4 minutes, until the paste begins to stick to the sides of the pan.

-Stir in 1 teaspoon of the smoked paprika, 1 teaspoon ground cumin, and 1 teaspoon ground coriander, and cook for 1 minute.
-Add in the 1 tablespoon apple cider vinegar, 1 quart vegetable broth, 1 ½ cups water, and ½ cup semi-pearled farro.
+Stir in 1 teaspoons smoked paprika, 1 teaspoon ground cumin, and 1 teaspoon ground coriander, and cook for 1 minute.
+Add in 1 tablespoon apple cider vinegar, 1 quart vegetable broth, 1 ½ cups water, and ½ cup semi-pearled farro.
 Season with salt and pepper (though keep in mind, the feta garnish will add some more saltiness).

 Cover and bring to a boil.
 Reduce the heat and simmer, uncovered, until farro is just barely al dente, about 20 – 25 minutes.

-• Finish the soup: Just before the farro is cooked, stir in 1 15.5-ounce can of chickpeas, drained, and half of the parsley.
-Continue simmering until farro is completely cooked, about 5 minutes.
+• Finish the soup: Just before the farro is cooked, stir in a 15.5 ounce can of chickpeas, drained, and half of the parsley.
+Continue simmering until farro is tender but still has a slight bite in the center.

-Taste the soup, and adjust with seasonings, adding the remaining paprika if desired, and additional amounts of the other spices as needed.
+Taste the soup, and adjust with seasonings, adding the remaining ½ teaspoons smoked paprika if desired, and additional amounts of the other spices as needed.
 If the soup is too thick, you can thin it out with a bit of water.

 • Serve the soup: Divide the soup into bowls, and top with crumbled feta cheese and more parsley.